 Why use it?

-If you have a pushy, possessive, or over-confident dog.
 You may not realize it, but YOU hold the key to everything your dog wants.
 Until dogs gain the ability to open cans, scoop kibble, clip leashes on and off of themselves, drive the car, scratch their own bellies, work doorknobs, and throw their own toys, they are going to need a human to help them.
-That’s where NILIF comes in.
-Practicing “Nothing in Life is Free” gently and effectively communicates to your dog that you are the leader because you control all the resources, and that he must abide by your rules to get what he wants.
+That’s where Say Please comes in.
+Practicing “Say Please” gently and effectively helps your dog look to you for instruction, because he must abide by your rules to get what he wants.
 Ask your dog to “sit” before you give him what he wants.
-Once you’ve given the command, don’t give your dog what he wants until he sits (even for just a second counts, though, in the beginning).
-If he is unable to perform the command, don’t give in.
+Once you’ve given the cue, don’t give your dog what he wants until he sits (even for just a second counts, though, in the beginning).
+If he is unable to perform the sit, don’t give in.
 Just walk away for 2 minutes, then come back and give him another chance to get it right.
 Be patient, and be as consistent as possible.